-I have a both Synology DiskStation with an iTunes Server and my own iTunes library on my PC.
+I have a both Synology DiskStation with anand my own iTunes library on my PC.
 Since it’s too much of a pain to keep the files organized between the two, here’s a way I’ve found to have them kept in sync automatically.
 Note that once the music files are saved or updated on the DiskStation, the iTunes Server updates its lists automatically.

 Microsoft SyncToy is a freeware utility that will keep pairs of folders synchronized across locations, even network drives and UNC paths.
 I’m going to show how to use Microsoft SyncToy to keep my iTunes library folder synchronized on my Synology DiskStation’s music folder.